Auto Covers vs Manual Winter Covers: Cost, Pros and Cons

 - Material Cleaning – You should deep clean and condition your auto cover at least once a year with a UVA/UVB protectant.

 - Rope/Cable Adjustments – Auto covers operate off a motor, ropes or cables, and a pulley system.
-As the ropes stretch from the weight on the cover, you will need to have them adjusted so the cover material continues to come out flush with the shallow end of the pool.
+As the ropes stretch from the weight on the cover, they will need to be adjusted so the cover material continues to come out flush with the shallow end of the pool.
 Similarly, the cables can bunch up and become too tight over time, requiring an adjustment.

-- Material Replacement – Every 6-9 years the cover material itself will have to be replaced, similar to a pool liner, being that they are both made out of vinyl.
+- Material Replacement – You must replace the cover material every 6-9 years.
+(Similar to a pool liner, being that they are both made out of vinyl.)
 As the material ages, it begins to become brittle and dry rot.
 Over time, the material will fray, rip, and holes will appear, resulting in a replacement.

-- Auto covers are not technically winter covers, although they can function as winter covers, as long as you remove snow and water from atop the cover throughout the winter season using a cover pump.
+- Auto covers are not technically winter covers, but they can function as winter covers.
+You must remove snow and water from atop the cover throughout the winter season using a cover pump.

 - Designed to handle snow, ice, and harsh winter elements, making them ideal for the snowy season.